-The font size or text size is a number that measures the size of characters (such as letters, numbers, and punctuation marks) on a screen or printed on a page are.
+Font size or text size is a number that measures the size of characters (such as letters, numbers, and punctuation marks) on a screen or printed page.

 How is the font size measured?

 A font is often measured in pt (points).
 Points dictate the height of the lettering.
-There are approximately 72 (72.272) points in one inch or 2.54 cm.
-For example, the font size 72 would be about one inch tall, and 36 would be about a half of an inch.
-The image to the right shows examples of font sizes ranging from 6 pt to 84 pt.
-In computing, font sizes are also measured as px (pixels) and in pc (pica).
+There are approximately 72 (72.272) points in one inch, or in 2.54 cm.
+For example, the font size 72 would be about one inch tall, and 36 would be about half an inch.
+The image shows examples of font sizes ranging from 6 pt to 84 pt.

 How to change the font size in a program